davidgiven/cowgol/doc/toolchain.md

 	locations.
 This is incredibly effective.
 For example, the 6502 has an architectural limitation that pointers must occupy zero page; cowlink knows about this, and assigns pointer variables to zero page.
-Normally the 256 byte zero page would very rapidly fill up, but cowcom itself only uses 146 bytes.
+Normally the 256 byte zero page would very rapidly fill up, but cowbe itself only uses 146 bytes.
 This is also the reason why Cowgol forbids recursion.

 ## Code generation